LCPan: efficient variation graph construction using Locally Consistent Parsing: Methods

 \VisualizeLCPOverview

-Thus, in iteration $i>1$, after applying DCT on bitstreams and then LCP on newly computed alphabets, we can identify level-$(i+1)$ cores.
-Let $x$ be the core at level-$(i+1)$, which is composed of level-$i$ cores $y$, $z$, $w,\ldots$, i.e. $x=yzw\ldots$ Suppose that the DCT reduced alphabet size for these cores is $y', z', w',\ldots$; then the level-$(i+1)$ core bitstream for $x$ will be the concatenation of these bit strings, namely, $y'z'w' \ldots$.
-Since DCT consistently reduces each occurrence of the combination $yzw\ldots$ to the same bitstream representation, the cores are guaranteed to align consistently in the resulting bitstream.
+After DCT, we apply the standard LCP core rules to the resulting reduced-symbol sequence to obtain \textbf{level‑($i+1$)} cores.
+If a level‑($i+1$) core $x$ is the concatenation of consecutive level‑$i$ cores $y,z,w,\ldots$ (i.e., $x=yzw\ldots$), then the level‑($i+1$) bitstream for $x$ is defined as the concatenation of the corresponding DCT codes $y',z',w',\ldots$.
+Because DCT is deterministic and depends only on adjacent core bitstreams, repeated occurrences of the same block of level‑$i$ cores yield the same reduced representation \textbf{up to boundary effects}, which is sufficient to support locally consistent parsing at higher levels.

-Equipped with DCT, each iteration of LCP will reduce the number of cores while increasing the average length of a core and the average distance between two consecutive cores by a constant factor $c$.
-As shown earlier, while this constant $c$ is at least $3/2$, in practice $c\sim 2.34$ as demonstrated in Table~\ref{tab:lcp-fasta-dct1}.
-The cores identified in iteration $i$ are said to be of level-$i$ cores.
-There will be $\sim n/c^i$ cores of level-$i$, representing substrings of length $O(c^i)$; the average distance between consecutive cores will be $c^i$.
+Equipped with DCT, each LCP level reduces the number of cores while increasing both the \textbf{average core length} and the \textbf{average distance between consecutive cores} by a constant factor $c$.
+From the adjacency bound at each level, $c$ is at least 3/2 in the worst case; empirically, on the human genome, we observe $c\approx 2.34$ (Table~\ref{tab:lcp-fasta-dct1}).
+Thus, at level-$i$, we expect on the order of $n/c^i$ cores representing substrings of average length $\Theta(c^i)$, and the average distance between consecutive core start positions is $\Theta(c^i)$.
+Each level can be computed in time linear in the length of the level’s representation, and because the representation shrinks geometrically across levels, the total time to compute all levels is linear in the original input length.

-LCP runs in time linear with the length of the input string at each level.
-Since the number of cores decreases geometrically by a factor of $c$ at each level, the running time of LCP for all levels is linear in the length of the original input string.
+Our implementation applies \textbf{only one round of DCT} as a pragmatic tradeoff between LCP's guarantees and the efficiency of the ``anchor''.
+Each additional DCT round requires increasing the \textbf{core-substring length (and thus overlap between consecutive cores)} to preserve the key property that \textbf{core-ness of a substring is context independent} (a core remains a core wherever it occurs).
+This added overlap between consecutive cores increases redundancy and reduces sparsity.
+As we have demonstrated, a single round of DCT already yields a stable, well-behaved empirical distribution of distances between consecutive cores on the human genome, so further rounds offer limited benefit relative to their cost.
+In rare cases, a single round can create a short stranded region not covered by any core substring; however, empirically, such regions are highly infrequent and do not measurably affect the overall distribution of distances between consecutive cores.